 Since its inception, the brewery has become known for its three flagship beers: Wild Trail Pale Ale, Mothman Black IPA and Devil Anse IPA, as well as its many small batch, limited edition beers.

-The real heart of the brewery, though, are the brewers, two of whom are Will Gudmundsson and Maggie Hower, who are given free rein to create new varieties of IPAs, pale ales, pilsners, stouts, porters, lagers and more.
+The real heart of the brewery, though, is the brew crew, two of whom are brewer Will Gudmundsson and canning line manager Maggie Hower, who are given free rein to create new varieties of IPAs, pale ales, pilsners, stouts, porters and lagers on the small batch pilot system.

 As someone with no knowledge of beer, it can be daunting to walk into a brewery and answer the question “what do you like?”
 Luckily, brewers have the necessary expertise.